 Material and methods

 In the first part of this section, we describe the theoretical background of the model.
-In a second part, we describe how we obtain a computational model that optimizes the cost function described in (3) for different contexts.
+In a second part, we derive a computational model that optimizes the cost function described in [3] for different contexts.
 Finally, the simulated arm and experimental apparatus used to model reaching are described in Section 4.3.

 Mathematical formulation of the model